8055rd/simple-js-app/README.md

 # Example JavaScript application

-User can add any code in this.
+User can add any code in this and start learning more code!